Tornadoes in Virginia and Florida, flooding in other states

 VIRGINIA BEACH, Va (AP) — Officials in Virginia, Maine, and Florida are assessing damage Monday from major storms over the weekend, including some that caused power outages and wrecked homes.

-The City of Virginia Beach declared a state of emergency after a tornado moved through the area and damaged dozens of homes, downed trees and caused gas leaks.
+The City of Virginia Beach declared a state of emergency after a tornado moved through the area and damaged over 100 buildings, downed trees and caused gas leaks.

-Between 50 and 100 homes were damaged after the tornado touched down around 6 p.m., city officials said in a statement Sunday.
-There were no immediate reports of injuries.

-The National Weather Service's Wakefield, Virginia, office confirmed the tornado based on “debris signature on radar, damage reports, and videos of the storm.”
-The agency said in a tweet Monday that a crew was surveying the damage to determine the rating, or severity, of the tornado.
+The National Weather Service's Wakefield, Virginia, office confirmed Monday morning that the tornado was rated at EF-3, with wind estimates of 140 mph (225 kph) to 150 mph (240 kph).
+It pushed well-built homes off foundations, collapsed exterior walls, and tore entire roofs off according to an agency statement.

 Virginia Beach's weekend storms are generally associated with the same large-scale area of low pressure over the Great Lakes, NWS Meteorologist Eric Seymour said by telephone.